 Shockwave Therapy – Extracorporeal Shockwave Therapy (ESWT)

-ESWT of the musculoskeletal system has been found to have virtually no serious side-effects when used by trained physicians.
-In fact, even mild side-effects such as tingling, aching, redness, or bruising are relatively rare, mild, and transient.
-Patients may find that they have increased soreness for 24-48 hours post treatment.
+ESWT of the musculoskeletal system has been found to have virtually no serious side effects when used by trained clinicians.
+In fact even mild side effects such as tingling, aching, redness or bruising are relatively rare mild and transient.
+Patients may have increased soreness for 24-48 hours post treatment.

 What our patients say...

 I had been suffering from Achilles tendonitis and was not making much improvement after over a year of traditional physiotherapy.
 Fiona suggested trying shockwave therapy and I was happy to give it a try.
 I had been warned that it could be painful but I didn’t find it too bad and Fiona checked that I was ok before adjusting the intensity.
 In the first session it felt a bit like tiny hammers hitting my tendon, but after that it was less intense.
 After 4 treatments, Fiona decided I didn’t need any more and 2 months later I am still pain free.
 I am glad I tried it.
 Elaine Reed